jrte/ribose/README.md

 # Disclaimer
 Ribose is presented for demonstration only and is not regularly maintained.
 You may use it to compile and run the included examples, or create your own transducers to play with.
 Or clone and refine it and make it available to the rest of the world.
 Transcode it to **C** and wrap it in a Python thing.
 Do what you will, it's open source.

 Clone the ribose repo and run `ant ribose` to build the ribose library in the `jars/` folder.
 The `test` ant target runs the CI test suite, `ci-test` runs a clean build with tests.
-This should work on any unix-ish platform, including `git bash` or `Msys2\mingw` for Windows, with `ant`, `java`, `bash`, `wc`, `grep` in the executable search path.
-Binary executable copies of `ginr` (for linux) and `ginr.exe` (for Windows) are included in etc/ginr.
+This should work on any unix-ish platform, including `git bash` or `Msys2\mingw` for Windows, with `ant`, `java`, `bash`, `cat`, `wc`, `grep` in the executable search path.
+Binary executable copies of `ginr` (for linux) and `ginr.exe` (for Windows) are included in `etc/ginr` (with the author's permission) for personal use.
+You are encouraged to clone or download and build ginr directly from the [ginr repo](https://github.com/ntozubod/ginr).

-The base `ITarget` presents a set of built-in effectors that are sufficient for basic ribose runtime models with transductions that only write to `stdout`.
-Domain-specific ribose models can extend these with custom effectors in `ITarget` implementations that interact with other domain objects.
+The `BaseTarget` class expresses the built-in ribose effectors, which are sufficient for basic ribose runtime models with transductions that only write transduction output though the `out[...]` effector into the transduction output stream.
+These can be supplemented with additional effectors presented by specialized `ITarget` implementations that capture transduction output in simple value objects for assimilation into the target, which mey also interact with other domain objects.
 In any case, to build a ribose model for a collection of transduction patterns, emulate the procedure for building `Test.model` (see the `compile-test-patterns` and `package-test-patterns` targets in `build.xml`).

 Shell scripts are available in `etc/sh` to support compiling patterns, packaging transducers into models, and running transductions with ribose models: